paragoner1/crisis-companion/DEMO_VOICEOVER.md

 ---

 ## 🎬 **Scene 1: Project Overview**
 "Here's our Solana SOS project structure.
 Notice the public interfaces in `src/public/` and private implementation in `src/private/` - this protects our IP while allowing collaboration.
 Our modular architecture separates voice recognition, emergency response, gamification, and safety features.
-Each component is independently testable."
+Each component is independently testable.
+The public interfaces allow collaboration while private modules protect our core algorithms."

 ---